Citation, DOI, disclosures and article data

 - existence of a non-ventilated lobe

-On plain film, it can be suspected when a collapsed or consolidated lobe is seen in a an unusual position especially in the context of a recent pneumonectomy 4.
+On plain film, it can be suspected when a collapsed/consolidated lobe is seen in an unusual position especially in the context of a recent pneumonectomy 4.
 The affected lobe is often opacified 5.
-Rapid opacification of the lung following trauma/surgery or marked change in position of opacified lobe on short interval serial radiographs or an unusual position of a collapsed lobe can aid to the diagnosis.
+Rapid opacification of the lung following trauma/surgery or marked change in position of the opacified lobe on short interval serial radiographs or an unusual position of a collapsed lobe can aid to the diagnosis.
 Other radiographic findings include inappropriate hilar displacement and a reticular pattern from venous congestion.